 And big news!
-In January 2019, Starbucks began trialing two vegan menu items across select stores in the UK.
-A vegan mac n’ cheese and an all-day breakfast burrito aligns with Starbucks’ commitment to increasing its vegan-friendly product offerings.
+In January 2019, Starbucks began trialling two vegan menu items across select stores in the UK.
+A vegan mac n’ cheese and an all-day breakfast burrito aligns with Starbucks’ commitment to increase its vegan-friendly product offerings.

 - Fries (which are cooked separately in vegetable oil)